 Sadly the faience factory of Sarreguemines no longer exists.
 The Sarreguemines Museum however, which is housed in the former apartments of Paul de Geiger, has a rich collection of ceramics and is described as a memorial to the industry that made the city's reputation.

-I have read that the Sarreguemines museum has a direct link to the company records and you can contact them in regard to any markings on your pieces.
-I am still witing to hear back from the museum at this stage and will update details when I do.
+The Sarreguemines museum has a direct link to the company records and you can contact them in regard to any markings on your pieces.